ik5240/Lab5-new/README.md

-/**Caution
+--- Caution ---
-*This project is originally created by Žiga Sajovic, a lincensed programmer.
+* This project is originally created by Žiga Sajovic, a lincensed programmer.
 This is NOT my work.
-*I created this repository for my assignment use only.
+* I created this repository for my assignment use only.
-**/
+--- End ---

 # javaCalculus
 Symbolic multivariate differentiation and optimization.